invariantlabs-ai/invariant-gateway/README.md

 1. Follow [these steps](https://platform.openai.com/docs/quickstart#create-and-export-an-api-key) to obtain an OpenAI API key.
 2. **Modify OpenAI Client Setup**

-   Instead of connecting directly to OpenAI, configure your `OpenAI` client to use the proxy:
+   Instead of connecting directly to OpenAI, configure your `OpenAI` client to use Gateway:

    ```python
    from httpx import Client